pulumi/pulumi-hugo/STYLE-GUIDE.md

 # Style Guide

 This document defines some general styles we adhere to in the docs.
-New additions to this document should already be accepted and in common practice.
-If they are not accepted or in common practice, start with an issue and relevant prs before adding to this style guide.
+Proposed additions to this guide that describe existing common practices here at Pulumi do not require an issue or discussion.
+Proposed changes to our existing practices should start with an issue and surrounding discussion before submitting a PR.

 ## Use Inclusive Language